Nikhil629312/Nikhil629312/README.md

 - 👋 Hi, I’m Nikhil Raphael
-- 👀 I’m interested in Electronics : )
+- 👀 I’m interested in Electronics : Embedded Development : Hardware design : )
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Embedded Development, Hardware Design, MIT App Inventor
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Electronics Projects that would help me Grow in the field of electronics by doing quality projects
-- 📫 How to reach me ...
+- 📫 Lets Learn together
-- ⚡ Fun fact: ...

 <!---
 Nikhil629312/Nikhil629312 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.